Frequently Asked Questions

 What is the philosophy of the school?

-At Painted Oak, we strive to build community, foster independence, and encourage creativity.
+At Painted Oak, our Core Values compel us to build community, foster independence, and encourage creativity.
 We are dedicated to providing innovative, nature-centered, place-based education in small, multiage classes drawing inspiration from the Reggio Emilia approach to develop a lasting appreciation for the natural world.
+We are a progressive school committed to promoting a new, reformed model of education; one that allows students to tap into their interests and talents, to direct their own learning under the guidance of supportive adults, and to be excited to learn!

 Who should I contact for more information?